Teaching Your Models to Understand Code via Focal Preference Alignment: Experiments

-\paragraph{Evaluated Models and Baselines} Evaluated models include DeepSeek-Coder-7B-Instruct-v1.5~\cite{guo2024deepseekcoderlargelanguagemodel}, CodeQwen1.5-7B-Chat~\cite{qwen}, and the base models Qwen2.5-Coder-7B~\cite{hui2024qwen2}, StarCoder2-15B~\cite{lozhkov2024starcoder2stackv2}.
-The open-source work Code-Optimise~\cite{gee2025codeoptimiseselfgeneratedpreferencedata} is reproduced using GPT-4o, with 100 solutions sampled at a temperature of 0.6 for each problem.
-The $DPO_{PvF}$ setting results are reported, with instruct-tuned model appilied DPO, and base models using RPO.
+\paragraph{Evaluated Models and Baselines.} We evaluate models including DeepSeek-Coder-7B-Instruct-v1.5~\cite{guo2024deepseekcoderlargelanguagemodel}, CodeQwen1.5-7B-Chat~\cite{qwen}, as well as base models such as Qwen2.5-Coder-7B~\cite{hui2024qwen2} and StarCoder2-15B~\cite{lozhkov2024starcoder2stackv2}.
+Results for the 32B model are in Appendix~\ref{subsec:appendix_scaling_model_size_results}.
+CodeDPO and PLUM are compared using their reported results, as their data and code are currently unavailable.
+Code-Optimise~\cite{gee2025codeoptimiseselfgeneratedpreferencedata} is reproduced using GPT-4o, with 100 solutions sampled at a temperature of 0.6 for each problem.
+The DPO-PvF setting results for Code-Optimise are reported.